-But the one little detail: they’re a little spicy.
-The seasoning has some kick.
-I was a little surprised the first time I tried them, because for a staple Regular Buy, I would figure these to be mild french fries.
+But the one little detail: they’re on the spicy side.
+I was a little surprised the first time I tried them, because for a staple Regular Buy, I would figure these to be mild seasoned French fries.
 But they’re not, and if you want something mild, you’ll either have to go with a Special Buy (if there is one) or try Aldi’s crinkle cut fries.
 Alternatively, a little ketchup does help to dampen down the spice a little.

-They’re crisp with a nice seasoned flavor, but they also have a little spice, which might be a drawback if you don’t like kick.
+They’re crisp with a nice seasoned flavor, but they also have enough heat that you might not like them if you don’t like kick.
 Depends on your tastes.

 I was so excited to see the seasoned fries back but what a disappointment.